-The Local Connection Day is a chance for teachers, providers, mana whenua, community groups and young people to gather, connect and share.
-To build connections to each other and place, and to strengthen your mahi and networks.
+The Local Connection Days on October 11th provided a chance for teachers, providers, mana whenua, community groups and young people to gather, connect and share.
+We focused on building connections to each other and place, to strengthen our mahi and networks.
 Local landforms and communities make each place unique, and so too do the educators and teachers working in environmental education for sustainability.

 Takahiwai Marae, Whangārei October 11th, 9am-4:30pm

 Held in conjunction with the Mountains to Sea Wānanga.
 We will meet in the morning and then join in with Mountains to Sea at the Marae.
 The day will include a series of field trips for connection with local educators and the local environment, including visiting the Ruakākā River to see īnanga spawning sites and learn about the local collaboration and restoration happening along this awa, a guided tour of the NIWA hatchery, snorkelling with Experiencing Marine Reserves, and Marine Metre Squared and biodiversity workshops.

 NZAEE registration covers catering and activities for the full day, and participants can opt to join the Mountains to Sea social evening as well.

 Pt Chevalier October 11th, 9:30am - 4pm

 Join us for a day of learning and networking, with a range of opportunities to get involved and feel inspired.
 We will explore local areas including the new interactive space at MOTAT and programmes at Auckland Zoo.
 You will also have the opportunity to engage with environmental education programmes from Sustainable Coastlines, BLAKE Inspire, and Marine Metre Squared, while making new connections with teachers and educators from across Tāmaki Makaurau.

 The Fairfield Project October 11th, 9am - 2pm